kamermans/docker-megacli/README.md

 # docker-megacli
-Docker container for running MegaCLI and StorCLI on Debian / Ubuntu / RedHat / CentOS
+Docker container for running MegaCLI and StorCLI on Debian / Ubuntu / RedHat / CentOS / SUSE

 ## Using MegaCLI
 MegaCLI is a very complicated tool that requires you to enter case-sensitive arguments